mrklees/mrklees.github.io/_pages/about.md

 We are the creators of the Haus Anima.
 We come from a variety of backgrounds and experiences, but are united in our love of the sensory experience.

-Our collective includes
+Our collective includes:

 **Zhigalka** - A professional artist working largely on the visual side of our A/V art.
 They love to work in God's programming language, Python.

+**Kalesta** - Kalesta is a visual artist who wants to make art accessible and fulfilling for as many people as possible.
+Creating art with others and facilitating artistic exploration is one of her favorite pastimes.
+They also enjoy all things mycological, listening to audiobooks at 3x speed, and caring for the small but growing collection of plants in the Haus Anima conservatory.

-**Lilac** - An alchemist hailing from the deep forests for the Pacific Northwest, Lilac
+**Li☿️ac** - An alchemist hailing from the deep forests for the Pacific Northwest, Li☿️ac is a student of the cosmos, a musician devoted to the transformative power of sound, and a brewer of mind-bending elixers.

 <div class="portrait-row">
   <img class="portrait" src="https://static.cloudygo.com/static/Misc/lilac_profile.jpg" alt="Lilac" />